livecycle/preevy/site/docs/intro/under-the-hood.md

 When using S3, the Preevy CLI uses the local AWS credential chain (e.g, from environment variables, AWS profile, or EC2 role)

-Similarly, when using Google Cloud Storage, the Preevy CLI uses the locally stored Google Cloud credentials.
+Similarly, when using Google Cloud Storage or Azure Blob Storage, the Preevy CLI uses the locally stored credentials.

-For both providers, Preevy needs specific permissions to create the bucket (if it doesn't already exist) and read/write objects on the bucket.
+For all storage providers, Preevy needs specific permissions to create the bucket (if it doesn't already exist) and read/write objects on the bucket.

 ### Profile URLs